 - Siren films website has short courses using their video clips from Dr Sue Allingham and Anne O’Connor – supporting attachments

-- @RebeccaRHelm on Twitter is tweeting facts and pictures about the open ocean every weekday.
+- @RebeccaRHelm on Twitter tweeting facts and pictures about the open ocean every weekday.

-- @Emilydoodles on Twitter is the learning officer at Leeds Museum and is sharing fascinating scientific objects and facts – one week was all about sea creatures.
+- @Emilydoodles on Twitter, the learning officer at Leeds Museum, is sharing fascinating scientific objects and facts – one week was all about sea creatures.

 - Bird drawing – Matt Sewell on Instagram live bird drawing on Friday afternoons.

-- @ScholasticUK on Facebook are showing Julia Donaldson reading and performing songs live every Thursday at 4pm.
+- @ScholasticUK on Facebook have videos of Julia Donaldson reading and performing songs

 - If you use Apple, Eric Carle: Artist and AR pioneer has enabled The Very Hungry Caterpillar AR to enter the (almost) real world with augmented reality!